Generic selectors

 On one occasion during His ministry, the disciples asked Jesus to teach them to pray.
 Divine inspiration must have prompted the question for the Holy Spirit was not yet given by which they could know the Father to whom Jesus prayed.

-MATTHEW 6:9-13 “Therefore, you are to pray after this manner: ‘Our Father Who is in heaven, hallowed be Your name; 10 Your kingdom come; Your will be done on earth, as it is in heaven; 11 Give us this day our daily bread; 12 And forgive us our debts, as we also forgive our debtors; 13 And lead us not into temptation, but rescue us from the evil one.
+MATTHEW 6:9-13 “In this manner, therefore, pray: our Father in heaven, hallowed be Your name.
+10 Your kingdom come.
+Your will be done on earth as it is in heaven.
+11 Give us this day our daily bread.
+12 And forgive us our debts, as we forgive our debtors.
+13 And do not lead us into temptation, but deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
-Amen.’ .”
+Amen.

 Verse 12 is of particular importance.
 The record in Luke 11:4 is even more emphatic.
-It reads, “And forgive us our sins, as we ourselves also forgive everyone who is indebted to us; and lead us not into temptation, but rescue us from the evil one.”
+It reads, “And forgive us our sins, [as] we also forgive everyone who is indebted to us.
+And do not lead us into temptation, but deliver us from the evil one.”
 Afterward, Jesus explained to the disciples:

 These are strong words.
 Jesus said that salvation is dependent upon forgiving those who have offended us because God will not forgive us if we refuse to grant others the same.
 Without God’s forgiveness, there is no eternal life.
 Jesus spoke at great length about forgiving others during His Sermon on the Mount and what He requires is undoubtedly most difficult to achieve:

-LUKE 23:33-34 And when they came to the place called Place of a Skull, there they crucified Him and the malefactors, one on the right and one on the left.
-34 Then Jesus said, “Father, forgive them, for they do not know what they are doing.”
-And as they divided His garments, they cast lots.
+LUKE 23:33-34 And when they had come to the place called Calvary, there they crucified Him, and the criminals, one on the right hand and the other on the left.
+34 Then Jesus said, “Father, forgive them, for they do not know what they do.”
+And they divided His garments and cast lots.

 Interestingly, the word forgive in Luke 23:34 is the Greek word aphiemi (also used in Matthew 6:12).
 It means to send forth in the sense of separating.
 Jesus asked His Father to separate or send forth the offenses from those who crucified Him.
 In forgiving, Jesus was giving us an example.
 He was asking God to remove this sin so it was no longer attributed to them: